dmitriimadden/pathfinding/README.md

-# 3D PRM, RRT and Wavefront path finding algorithms on Python.
+# PRM, RRT and Wavefront path finding algorithms on Python in 3 dimensional.
 **Content of the folder:**

 There are three Python programs in the folder.
 Wavefront algorithm of finding path